terralang/terra/docs/api.md

 Intermediate Representations with Abstract Syntax Description Language
 ======================================================================

 [Abstract Syntax Description Language (ASDL)](https://www.usenix.org/legacy/publications/library/proceedings/dsl97/full_papers/wang/wang.pdf) is a way of describing compiler intermediate representations (IR) and other tree- or graph-based data structures in a concise way.
 It is similar in many ways to algebraic data types, but offers a consistent cross-language specification.
-ASDL is used in the Python compiler to describe its grammer, and is also used internally in Terra to represent Terra code.
+ASDL is used in the Python compiler to describe its grammar, and is also used internally in Terra to represent Terra code.

 We provide a Lua library for parsing ASDL specifications that can be used to implement IR and other data-structures that are useful when building domain-specific languages.
 It allows you to parse ASDL specifications to create a set of Lua classes (actually specially defined meta-tables) for building IR.
 The library automatically sets up the classes with constructors for building the IR, and additional methods can be added to the classes using standard Lua method definitions.